-A thematic analysis has been undertaken of all supportive visits and outbreaks to date which has identified several areas for quality improvement.
+A thematic analysis has been undertaken of all supportive visits and outbreaks to date which has identified a number of areas for quality improvement.
 These are leadership, record keeping, standard infection prevention control precautions, falls and pressure ulcers.
-Subgroups have been established for each of these areas to progress this work and report to the care homes operational group.
+Sub groups have been established for each of these areas to progress this work and report to the care homes operational group.
 Membership of all SLWG include Scottish Care, Social Work, Care Inspectorate, Practice Development Centre, Care Home Managers and Care Home Assurance Team.